 3.2 Area of study

-The study was carried out in Emuhaya District, because it was more accessible to the researcher.
+The study was carried out Ayesige Johnson school,Buhimba sub county in Hoima district.
+Because it was more accessible to the researcher.
 Most respondents were got from employees in different departments of the district headquarters.

 3.3 Study population.